Skamlo/WinForm-Calendar/README.md

 * Editing events (by clicking on it and seelcted edit option)

 ## Setup
-To run aplication you need .NET 5.0 or later.

-## Usage
+At the beginning after downloading and unpacking .zip folder, you must unblock the .resx files.

+1. Enter the `Calendar` folder
+2. Right-click on the `Form1.resx` file and go to `Properties`.
+3. Check the Unblock option and click Ok button.
+4. Do the saem with the `FormAddEvent.resx` and `FormDate.resx` files.

-To open this aplication you have to run `Calendar.exe` file from `Calendar/bin/Release/net5.0-windows` folder or turn on .sln file and run it with that.
+Next to open this aplication you have to run `Calendar.exe` file from `Calendar/bin/Release/net5.0-windows` folder or turn on .sln file and run it with that.

 ## Project Status
 Currently this aplication is usable, but I have plans to add some changes and new features.